Meet the Characters

 Tayshawn Deion Jackson is a young African American youth in his early 20's and a member of the Mosaic Center.
 Raised in a low income inner city family, Eden Malone introduced him to the Mosaic Center years ago and has guided him as his mentor.
 Highly talented as a hip hop dancer, he is a member of Revolution6, a dance crew that battles in hip hop dance competitions in Los Angeles.
 In 'The Beijing Youths', he becomes good friends with Greg Wang who adds Far East movements into their dance routines and they win the toughest dance competitions.
 When I was developing Tayshawn's character, I was thinking of Columbus Short in particular for his dancing abilities.
 He is a choreographer, actor and singer.
 He performed a solo dance in the empty pool scene in 'Stomp The Yard' and has choreographed Britney Spear's concert.

 Latrecia Kadeja Jackson is a young African American female in her late 20's that is Tayshawn's older sister.
 She is also a frequenter at the Mosaic Center and is mentored by Eden Malone.
 She is strong minded, opinionated, sassy and not about to let anyone cross her in any way.
 Latecia is a pivotal character in 'The Beijing Ghosts'.
-She learns that she is gifted with psychic intuition and gives spiritual advice.
+She learns that she is gifted with psychic intuition and gives spiritual advice which becomes essential throughout the book.
 I had Whoopi Goldberg in the movie, 'Ghosts' in mind when I was writing about Latecias's character.

 Revolution6 Dance Crew is the hip hop dance team that includes Greg, Tayshawn and other members - Rudy, Brooklyn, JT and Tevin.
 Rev6 makes their debut in 'The Beijing Youths', to win many dance competitions.
 When I was developing this dance crew, I was thinking of Jabbawockeez, a hip hop dance crew that won the first season of Americas Best Dance Crew.
 They now perform for the mega-resorts in Las Vegas.